rubensworks/article-quoted-triples-index/content/evaluation.md

 * **Ingestion time**: The duration of ingesting the generated triples in milliseconds.
 * **Query execution time**: The total duration of executing all triple pattern queries in milliseconds.

-Query execution was measured using 3 types of queries (examples assume depth 2):
+Query execution time was measured using 3 categories of queries (examples assume depth 2):

 * **Low selectivity**: Query people in the form of: `?person :says << ?person :says << :Violets :haveColor :Red >> >>`.
 Each query produces size / 10 results.
 * **Medium selectivity**: Query colors in the form of: `?person :says << :Bob :says << :Violets :haveColor ?color >> >>`.
 Each query produces 10 results.
 * **High selectivity**: Query colors of specific people in the form of: `:Alice :says << :Bob :says << :Violets :haveColor ?color >> >>`.
 Each query produces 1 results.

-The 4 indexing approaches were configured with 3 indexes (`SPO`, `POS`, `OSP`), and the indexed quoted triples dictionary was also configured with these 3 indexes.
+The four indexing approaches were configured with three indexes (`SPO`, `POS`, `OSP`), and the indexed quoted triples dictionary was also configured with these three indexes.
 All experiments were executed on a MacBook Pro 13-inch, 2020 with 16GB or RAM and a 2,3 GHz Quad-Core Intel Core i7 processor.
 Our experimental setup is fully reproducible, and is available together with the raw results at [https://github.com/rubensworks/experiments-indexing-quoted-triples](https://github.com/rubensworks/experiments-indexing-quoted-triples).